Homebrew/homebrew-cask/doc/cask_language_reference/token_reference.md

 When the token for a new Cask would otherwise conflict with the token of an already existing Cask, the nature of that overlap dictates the token (for possibly both Casks).
 See [Forks and Apps with Conflicting Names](../development/adding_a_cask.md#forks-and-apps-with-conflicting-names) for information on how to proceed.

-## Token Overlap With a Formula

-If a Homebrew formula and a Homebrew Cask cask both exist with the same token and they both refer to the same app — respectively a CLI and a GUI — and the GUI app is simply a wrapper of the CLI tool but has been decided to provide enough value to warrant the inclusion of both the formula and the cask, the cask will have the `-app` suffix.
-This is the only instance where an `-app` suffix is allowed, precisely so the “why” is clear when you know the rule.

 ## Potentially Misleading Name

 If the token for a piece of unofficial software that interacts with a popular service would make it look official and the vendor is not authorised to use the name, [a prefix must be added](../development/adding_a_cask.md#forks-and-apps-with-conflicting-names) for disambiguation.